levlafayette/liberlingvo/es_spanish/A1_es_README.md

 La ﬁesta es en la casa de José.
 The party is (takes place) in Joe’s house.
 La protesta es en la capital.
 The protest is (takes place) in the capital.

+## Hay, Interrogative Words, Days, and Months

+**Hay**

+The single Spanish word hay (pronounced like English eye) means there is, there are, is there?, and are there? in English.
+The Spanish deﬁnite articles el, la, los, and las (English the) never follow hay.

+Hay una alfombra en la casa.
+There is a rug in the house.
+Hay dos vasos en la mesa.
+There are two glasses on the table.

+A question formed with hay uses the same word order as a statement.
+When spoken, it should be pronounced with a rising intonation.

+¿Hay un hotel en la ciudad?
+Is there a hotel in the city?

+When hay is followed by a plural noun, the article is omitted.

+Hay estrellas en el cielo.
+There are stars in the sky.

+To make a sentence negative, place no before hay.

+No hay luz en el baño.
+There is no light in the bathroom.
+No hay teléfonos aquí.
+There are no telephones here.

+**Interrogative Words**

+¿Cómo?
+How?
+¿Cómo estás tú?
+How are you?

+¿Dónde?
+Where?
+¿Dónde estamos?
+Where are we?

+¿Quién? (sing.), ¿Quiénes? (pl.)
+Who?
+¿Quién está aquí?
+Who is here?
+¿Quiénes son ellos?
+Who are they?

+¿Qué?
+What?
+¿Qué hay en el menú?
+What is there on the menu?

+¿Qué? used before ser asks for a deﬁnition.
+¿Qué es esto?
+What is this?
+¿Qué es ﬁlosofía?
+What is philosophy?

+¿Cuál? (sing.), ¿Cuáles? (pl.)
+Which, which one?
+Which ones?
+¿Cuál? used immediately before ser asks for a selection or choice from among various possibilities.
+¿Cuál es la capital de Perú?
+What (which city) is the capital of Peru?
+¿Cuál es el problema?
+What (which problem) is the problem?

+¿Por qué?
+Why?
+¿Por qué es azul el cielo?
+Why is the sky blue?

+¿Cuánto?
+How much?
+¿Cuánto es?
+How much is it?
+¿Cuánto cuesta?
+How much does it cost?

+¿Cuántos?, ¿Cuántas?
+How many?
+Cuántos and cuántas are adjectives and must agree in gender with the plural nouns they describe.
+¿Cuántos gatos hay en la ciudad?
+How many cats are there in the city?
+¿Cuántas estrellas hay en el cielo?
+How many stars are there in the sky?

+¿Cuándo?
+When?
+¿Cuándo es la ﬁesta?
+When is the party?
+¿Cuándo es el concierto?
+When is the concert?

+**Prepositions**

+The three most common prepositions are en (in, on), de (from, of) and con (with).
+These can be combined with interrogatives for more complex questions.

+¿En qué tienda hay muchos libros?
+In what store are there many books?
+¿De dónde es el hombre?
+Where is the man from?

+**Days of the Week, Months, and Seasons**

+Los días de la semana
+In Spanish, the article el is used with the name of the day.

+el lunes	Monday, on Monday
+el martes	Tuesday, on Tuesday
+el miércoles	Wednesday
+el jueves	Thursday
+el viernes	Friday
+el sábado	Saturday
+el domingo	Sunday

+To form the plural of the days of the week, el changes to los and -s is added only to el sábado and el domingo (los lunes, los martes, los miércoles etc)

+Hay clase los lunes.
+There is class on Mondays.
+Estamos en clase los miércoles.
+We are in class on Wednesdays.
+¿Dónde estás los viernes?
+Where are you on Fridays?

+Los meses (The months)
+enero	January
+febrero	February
+marzo	March
+abril	April
+mayo	May
+junio	June
+julio	July
+agosto	August
+septiembre	September
+octubre	October
+noviembre	November
+diciembre	December

+Las estaciones (The seasons)
+el verano	the summer
+el otoño	the autumn
+el invierno	the winter
+la primavera	the spring

+Partes del día (Parts of the day) la mañana	the morning la tarde	the afternoon la noche	the night